Improwised/kb.repairrabbit.github.io/content/advanced-configuration/email-templates.md

 MAILGUN_SECRET=
 ```

 * These settings also available in `settings` page of admin.
-These keys in `.env` se can also be changed from settings panel.
+These keys in `.env` can also be changed from the settings panel.

 ## List Of Email Templates
 * [Appointment Status Is No Show & Unconfirmed](/advanced-configuration/email-templates/#a-name-status-no-show-appointment-status-is-no-show-unconfirmed-a)